cynthiahuallanca/Portfolio/VBA/ReadMe.md

 # Summary
-Stock market data analized with VBA codes; please kindly note that the summary of stocks was made in bulk process.
+Stock market data analyzed with VBA codes; please kindly note that the summary of stocks was made in bulk process -columns from I trough L-.

+If you have any comments, don't hesitate in contacting me.

+**Enjoy the ride!
+~~CH**

 ## Background